 I can practically guarantee that if you work on following some of these guidelines, you will feel fresh each next time you medicate.
 THC is not necessarily a “toxin” but it can be balanced out like one.

 Drink Tons of Water.

-If you’re not sure if you’re getting enough, a good benchmark is at least half your body weight # in fluid ounces daily.
+Not sure if you’re getting enough?
+A good benchmark is at least half your body weight # in fluid ounces daily.
 So if you’re 150lb, that means you should shoot for 75 fluid ounces of water per day.
 That’s like 6 regular-sized water bottles – so get crackin’!